entropyxyz/entropy-docs/content/guides/transfer-funds.md

 ---
 title: "Transfer funds"
+lead: "This page covers how to transfer funds between two addresses.
+There are several ways to complete a transfer; pick the process that best fits your situation."
 ---

-This page covers how to transfer funds between two addresses.
-There are several ways to complete a transfer; pick the process that best fits your situation.
 If you're unsure which process to follow, the [Substrate Explorer]({{< relref "#substrate-explorer" >}}) workflow is the easiest.

 ## Substrate explorer